 Should children be present?
 That is completely up to you as a family.
 We do recommend that if children will be present that you talk with them beforehand.
 Use words like we are going to help "Fluffy" die peacefully.
 Avoid words like "put to sleep" since that can induce fear in children when thinking about their own bedtimes.

 Can we do this outside?
 Yes for dogs!
 As long as weather permits.
 We do ask if the temperature is 45 degrees and below that you refrain from doing this outside.
 For cats, it may be more stressful for certain cats, but it is completely up to you.

-Unleashed With Grace (815)270-2011 Email: firstname.lastname@example.org Serving the following Illinois Counties: LaSalle, Kendall, DeKalb, Kane, Grundy, Will (Western portion), DuPage (your county not listed?...just contact us for availability to serve you where you are!)
+Unleashed With Grace (815)270-2011 Email: firstname.lastname@example.org Serving the following Illinois Counties: LaSalle, Kendall, DeKalb, Kane(Southern portion), Grundy, Will (Western portion), DuPage (southern portion)